dij0s/PETAL/thesis/bachelor_thesis.typ

 Designing and providing an interface that is user-friendly and convenient for the user to interact with the AI system is key to the adoption of the product.
 The exactitude and accuracy of the AI system weighs heavily on the user's satisfaction but so does the user experience and presentation that is offered.

-In recent times, the tendency shifted from traditional desktop applications to web-based interfaces, offering greater accessibility for devices such as smartphones.
-Therefore, a web interface was developed to provide a seamless experience for users.
+A web interface is developed to provide a seamless experience for users, offering greater accessibility for devices such as smartphones.

 On the development side, the interface was implemented using React#footnote("https://react.dev/"), a popular framework released by Facebook (now Meta) in 2013.
 React offers a declarative and efficient way to build user interfaces, offering a clean and modular approach using components.